Uniswap/docs/versioned_docs/version-V2/guides/javascript-sdk/01-quick-start.md

 # Reference

-Comprehensive reference material for the SDK is available <Link to='/docs/v2/SDK'>here</Link>.
+Comprehensive reference material for the SDK is publicly available on the [Uniswap Labs github](https://github.com/Uniswap).